|Learn about organizational bylaws – what they are, if you need them, and how and when to write them.

 Section 7: Resignations.
 All resignations shall be made in writing and addressed to the President.

-After you have completed your draft of the bylaws, make copies for all the people who will be involved in the process of approving them.
+After you have completed your draft of the bylaws, send copies to all the people who will be involved in the process of approving them.
 If possible, get copies to them in advance of your meeting so they'll have a chance to go over them carefully before meeting.